Study Abroad: Tips & Updates

 Oldest Universities in the USA

-The U.S. has some of the oldest and top universities in the Americas.
+The U.S. has some of the oldest universities globally.
 The majority of them were founded during colonial times.
 These schools helped shape education and leaders.

 The table below highlights the oldest universities in the U.S. along with their founding years: